Publications

 Soft Floor Auctions: Harnessing Regret to Improve Efficiency and Revenue

-with Dirk Bergemann, Kevin Breuer, Peter Cramton, Jack Hirsch and Axel Ockenfels
+with Dirk Bergemann, Kevin Breuer, Peter Cramton, Jack Hirsch and Axel Ockenfels, Revised and Resubmitted at American Economic Review

 A soft-floor auction asks bidders to accept an opening price to participate in an ascending auction.
 If no bidder accepts, lower bids are considered using first-price rules.
 Soft floors are common despite being irrelevant with standard assumptions.
 When bidders regret losing, soft-floor auctions are more efficient and profitable than standard optimal auctions.
 Revenue increases as bidders are inclined to accept the opening price to compete in a regret-free ascending auction.
 Efficiency is improved since having a soft floor allows for a lower hard reserve price, reducing the frequency of no sale.
 Theory and experiment confirm these motivations from practice.